 The model starts with the provision of low-level support and health and well-being activities developed and provided within local communities that are inclusive and help people to maintain positive health and mental well-being, as well as reduce social isolation and build community resilience.
-By investing in, and support the development of such groups, partners are able to demonstrate a longer-term impact on well-being, which in turn serves to reduce demand for statutory services.
+By investing in, and supporting the development of such groups, partners are able to demonstrate a longer-term impact on well-being, which in turn serves to reduce demand for statutory services.

 The service has been extended to GP surgeries and communities across the region to ensure that more people receive timely mental health support.
 Over 2,500 people have received help and support via ICAN centres since they were introduced in 2019.
 ICAN provides advice and support for various issues that affect mental health and well-being, including relationship breakdowns, employment difficulties, social anxiety, grief, debt and financial worries and loneliness.
-More information about the ICAN programme can be found via this link https://bcuhb.nhs.wales/news/health-board-news/life-changing-i-can-mental-health-support-service-to-be-extended/
+More information about the ICAN programme can be found on the health board website.

 BCUHB also promote the 5 Ways to Well-being programme.
 These are a practical set of actions aimed at improving the mental health and well-being of North Wales residents.
-More information can be found via this link https://bcuhb.nhs.wales/health-advice/five-ways-to-wellbeing/
+More information can be found on the health board website.